Sicos1977/QPdfNet/README.md

 What is QPdfNet
 =========
-A C# wrapper for QPDF that exposes all the functionality that is available through the QPDF command-line tool
+A C# wrapper for qpdf that exposes all the functionality that is available through the qpdf command-line tool

 It supports linearization, encryption, and numerous other features.
-It can also be used for splitting and merging files, creating PDF files (but you have to supply all the content yourself), and inspecting files for study or analysis.
-QPDF does not render PDFs or perform text extraction, and it does not contain higher-level interfaces for working with page contents.
+It can also be used for splitting and merging files, creating PDF files (but you have to supply all the content yourself), and inspecting files for study or analysis. qpdf does not render PDFs or perform text extraction, and it does not contain higher-level interfaces for working with page contents.
 It is a low-level tool for working with the structure of PDF files and can be a valuable tool for anyone who wants to do programmatic or command-line-based manipulation of PDF files.

-The QPDF Manual is hosted online at https://qpdf.readthedocs.io.
+The qpdf Manual is hosted online at https://qpdf.readthedocs.io.
 The project website is https://qpdf.sourceforge.io.
 The source code repository is hosted at GitHub: https://github.com/qpdf/qpdf.

 ## License Information